|Electronic Pages||Die Homepage der Familie Beis|

 Unfortunately, this is not the same with the phase response (and thus the group delay).
 These are not only distorted in the frequency axis, but also in their angle (or time resp.) axes.
 The smaller FS/FC is, the bigger this distortion is.
 You can explore this effect (and many others, of course) using AnaDigFilt.exe.

 Another important approach for a conversion is based on the "Impulse Invariant Transformation", which preserves the exact impulse response of the analog prototype.
-It is not (yet?) the scope of this article to deal with this subject.
+For 1st order filters I described it in another article Simple Conversion of Single Pole Analog into Digital (IIR) Filters.

 Unfortunately, due to the facts explained above, there are a couple of applications where it makes few sense to convert an analog solution into a digital one.
 This is the case when a specific amplitude response is required and must perfectly be matched.